mosryx/phasma/secondary-evidence.md

 The **Spirit** has almost no unique traits.
 It is a generic ghost except that when smudged it cannot hunt for 180 seconds instead of 90 seconds.

+The **Yurei's** abilities can often appear ambiguous, and be mistaken for normal ghost behavior.
+Must test specifically for its abilities.

+## Very active

+The **Poltergeist** tends to be more active in general, and will tend toward throwing items.

+The **Oni** will be more active on average, interacting with objects more often, especially when there are people in the ghost room.

+The **Yokai** will be more active when players are talking while near it.

 ## Ghost is staying very close to ghost room.

+The **Mare** will prefer roaming into a dark room rather than lit rooms.
+If you have lights on in rooms near the ghost room and the ghost is staying in the ghost room with the lights off, then it could be a Mare.

+The **Goryo** can only travel up to 5 meters during a roam, and cannot change its ghost room at any point regardless of difficulty.

 ## Ghost is going very far from ghost room.

 **Banshees** tend to wander towards their target outside of hunts.
 If a player is reporting frequent activity or even hunts starting near them and far away from the ghost room they may be a Banshee's target.

+The **Mare** will prefer roaming into a dark room rather than lit rooms.
+If you have lights on in various rooms and the ghost roams away frequently, then it could be a Mare.

+## Low activity

+The **Mare** will have decreased interaction activity if the room it is currently in is lit.

+The **Shade** is generally less active than most ghosts.
+It cannot perform ghost events at all at 100% average sanity, with the success rate increasing as the average goes down.
+It cannot perform any interactions when it's in the same room as another player (except ghostwriting).

+## Slow hunt speed

+The **Revenant** will move at 1 m/s if it doesn't know the players location or can't see the player.
+Otherwise it will move at 3 m/s.

+## Doesn't accelerate in LoS

+The **Jinn** will move at a speed of 2.5 m/s if it has LoS on a player while the fuse box is on during a hunt.
+However, when it gets within 3 meters of the player, it returns to standard speeds.

+The **Hantu** will not accelerate when it has LoS on the player.
+However, in cases where the player is looking the Hantu for instance, it may still gain speed, as the room's tempurature changes the longer it is in it.

+## Erratic hunt speeds

+The **Jinn** will move at a speed of 2.5 m/s if it has LoS on a player while the fuse box is on during a hunt.
+However, when it gets within 3 meters of the player, it returns to standard speeds.

+The **Hantu's** speed during a hunt is tied to tempuratures, moving faster the colder it gets.
+As it moves between colder and warmer areas it's speed may noticably change.